Menu

 📍 binh thuan

-Phú Quý Island is a remote coral island 120km off the Bình Thuận coast with some of the clearest water and best diving in southern Vietnam - a 3-hour ferry from Phan Thiết that delivers an island experience with fishing community character and minimal resort infrastructure.
+Phú Quý Island (also known as Cù Lao Thu) is a remote coral island 120km off the Bình Thuận coast with some of the clearest water and best diving in southern Vietnam - a 2.5 to 3.5 hour ferry from Phan Thiết that delivers a genuine fishing island experience with minimal resort infrastructure.

 Ghềnh Đá Đĩa (Plate Rock Reef)